The American Revolutionary War: Keeping Independence

 The British government did away with the Stamp tax the next year, but the damage was done.
 The American people had been able to voice their concerns and get a tax removed.
 But they had also learned how difficult it was to do this.
 The whole experience reminded them that they didn't have anyone from America sitting in the British government.

 Another troublesome tax was the Tea Act, which told Americans that they could buy tea from only one company, the British East India Company.
 No matter how high the price, the Americans had to pay it if they wanted tea.
 This was an outrage, the American people claimed.
 The result was the Boston Tea Party, in which members of the Sons of Liberty, disguised as Native Americans, dumped 342 whole crates of British tea into Boston harbor on December 16, 1773.
+The tea tax was part of a wider series of taxes and other restrictive measures known as the Townshend Acts, most of which didn't last very long.

 Boston was a hotbed of revolutionary feelings already.
 In 1770, at what Americans had come to call the Boston Massacre, unarmed Americans were shot and killed by armed British troops.
 And Boston would be the target of one of the Intolerable Acts (1774) later on: The Boston Port Act closed the port of Boston until the price of the dumped tea was recovered.